-You cannot successfully address a problem unless you are aware of its root causes.
+You cannot successfully address any problem without understanding its root cause.
 But many people in pain stubbornly insist that, “The problem is that I am in pain,” and leave the solution to their health professionals.
-These patients do not want to explore the neurophysiological nature of their pain or any other factors that may be causing it.
+Unfortunately, the neuroscience research has not worked its way into mainstream care and they don’t understand the problem either.
 A recent paper that reviewed hundreds of studies stated that “chronic pain is a maladaptive neuropathological disease state.”
-(1,2,3) You cannot successfully solve a neurological problem with a surgical procedure.
+(1,2,3) You cannot successfully solve a neurological problem with interventions aimed at structural issues.
 It is just not possible.
+This approach can’t and doesn’t work.
+That is why over 1 in 3 American adults are suffering from some level of chronic pain.

-Did you know that the body processes both emotional pain and physical pain by responding with stress hormones?
-And that both kinds of pain are successfully treatable using the same strategies?
-Given a choice most of my patients would like to eliminate their emotional as well as their physical pain.
-But they may not realize that consistently high levels of anxiety cause illness and pain.
-“I am not angry”
+The body processes both emotional pain and physical pain by responding with stress hormones?
+Both kinds of pain are successfully treatable using similar strategies?
+Given a choice most of my patients would like to eliminate their emotional over their physical pain.
+Paradoxically, as the emotional pain drops, so does the physical pain.
+It doesn’t work the other way around.

 My friend, Fred Luskin, author of Forgive for Good, pointed out that the human body is designed for survival, not necessarily for quality of life.
 All stress–real or imagined–is perceived as a threat and triggers your body to secrete adrenaline and cortisol.
-If you are under constant stress you may not even notice it, but your body will continue to secrete these chemicals that keep you in a continual “fight or flight” mode So you can see how awareness of your automatic survival response can help you substitute a more functional, healthy response.
+If you are under constant stress you may not even notice it, but your body will continue to secrete these chemicals that keep you in a continual “fight or flight” mode.
+You may be so used to being in this state, that it seems normal.
+The first step in healing is to become aware of your state of mind, life outlook and the effect they have on your body’s chemical balance.
+You have to understand your current state of being before you can change direction.

-Hope is a critical component for living a meaningful life.
+Hope is a critical component for thriving and living a meaningful life.

 Dr. Viktor Frankl, author of Man’s Search for Meaning, was an Austrian psychiatrist who survived the WWII concentration camps.
 In his book, Dr. Frankl described how the worst part of the ordeal was not the indescribable physical suffering, but not knowing when if and when it was going to end.

 You will not heal while you hold on to anger, no matter how justified your anger might be.
-I cannot advise you in this area, because that is beyond my level of expertise; but there are many resources out there to help you process your anger, if you look.
+In fact, the more legitimate your anger, the harder it is to let it go.
+How can you move forward while hanging on tightly to the past?
+There are many resources out there to help you process your anger, and Stage 2 of this website is a solid starting point.
 The method does not matter as long as it enables you to truly let go.
 Remember, that to stimulate your brain to develop new pain-free pathways you have to move forward with or without your pain.
 I highly recommend Dr. Luskin’s book, Forgive for Good.
-When it entered the DOC program, I began to see patients free themselves from their pain.
+When it entered the DOC program, I began to see many more patients free themselves from their pain.
 I consider acknowledging and processing anger the “Continental Divide” of chronic pain.

 Several studies have shown that the vast majority of people in chronic pain still blame the person or situation that caused their injury.
 Interestingly, the person they blame the most is themselves.
 (4) When patients tell me they are not angry I often will ask them how critical they are of themselves.
 The most important person to let off of the hook is you.
 Knowing how anger obstructs healing and creates more pain, why do you insist on holding on to it?
 Is it really worth it?